I'm bisexual, so why don't I feel exactly the same about men and women?

 Relationships at your age probably haven't been very long-term, either.
 It's not like we just walk into perfect relationships that have everything we want all tied up with a bow; in which all aspects of them are high-key and totally developed.
 Relationships are a creative enterprise: they're something we make together, not something we just passively have or are given.

 A rare few of us manage to grow up without a ton of social conditioning when it comes to who we should have romantic or deep feelings about: nearly all cultures are overdosed with pervasive messages that romance, lifelong emotional relationships of depth, and/or families, are things that are about men being with women, not men with men or women with women, or anyone at all with anyone at all who doesn't fit into any of those boxes.
-I'd say those norms are even bigger and tougher to shake than norms that say who we should and shouldn't have sex with: just listen to how often people make same-sex relationships all about sex and that's pretty obvious.
-There are also a lot of strong cultural messages that tell us that even our same-gender or same-sex friendships and family relationships are less important than those we have with people of a different sex or gender than us.
+I'd say those norms are even bigger and tougher to shake than norms that say who we should and shouldn't have sex with: just listen to how often people make same-gender relationships all about sex and that's pretty obvious.
+There are also a lot of strong cultural messages that tell us that even our same-gender friendships and family relationships are less important than those we have with people of a different gender than us.

 I can see some of that conditioning even in one of your own statements.
 We can have families or kids with people of any gender, after all: we don't need opposite-sex relationships to do that.
 (And all the female partners you have may not want to have kids, either: being female doesn't mean we want to become pregnant or parent.
 So, saying that a female partner is who one has a family with also makes a lot of assumptions about women and what the wide range of women do and don't want.)
 I don't point something like that out to make you feel bad, just to show how internalized and pervasive these ideas can be, to the point that we might not even realize we have them.
 All of us do have some level of them.
 Even those of us who are queer can and often do have internalized homophobia or biphobia.